15 Tips For Growing Carrots in Hot and Arid Desert Climates

 Contents

-Carrots are one of the most popular garden crops to grow in home gardens but can be one of the most challenging to grow, especially for beginning growers.
+Carrots are one of the most popular garden crops to grow at home but can be one of the most challenging, especially for beginning growers.
 Growing carrots in the desert is even more challenging because of the hot, arid environment.
 They aren’t as easy to grow as tomatoes in hot climates, but it’s absolutely possible!

-Growing your own carrots gives you the freshest possible flavors, a choice of colors and varieties to meet your needs.
-So how can you grow different types of carrots if you live in an area with less moisture, that’s also hot?
+Growing your own carrots gives you the freshest possible flavors and a choice of colors and varieties to meet your needs.
+So how can you grow different types of carrots if you live in an area with less moisture that’s also hot?

-In this article, I’m going to share 15 tips to grow carrots in the desert, gleaned from ten years of growing carrots for farmers’ markets in the high desert of Arizona.
+In this article, I’m going to share 15 tips to grow carrots in desert climates, gleaned from ten years of growing carrots for farmers’ markets in the high desert of Arizona.
 Let’s jump in and take a deeper look!

 Assess Your Soil

 Desert soils can be challenging places to grow garden vegetables.
-To produce a fine crop, carrots, more than other crops, need “good soil” – deep, fertile, loamy to sandy, relatively rock-free.
+To produce a fine crop, carrots, more than other crops, need “good soil” that is deep, fertile, loamy to sandy, and relatively rock-free.
 If that describes your desert garden soil, count yourself lucky!

-Most desert gardeners start with less than prime soil issues that can make growing long, beautiful carrots a challenge.
+Most desert gardeners start with less-than-prime soil that can make growing long, beautiful carrots a challenge.

-Be realistic about where your soil is, and what you need to do to improve it before jumping into growing carrots and being disappointed by the results.
+Be realistic about where your soil is and what you need to do to improve it before jumping into growing carrots in desert climates and being disappointed by the results.
 Read the tips below on how to amend your soil and choose the best variety of carrots for your tough soil.

-Remember, carrots can be grown in containers, and most of these tips still apply.
-For containers, choose shorter rooted varieties and water more frequently than you would for in-ground carrots.
+Remember, you can grow carrots in containers, and most of these tips still apply.
+For containers, choose shorter-rooted varieties and water more frequently than you would for in-ground carrots.

 Remove Rocks

 If you have rocky soil, remove the rocks the best you can when you are prepping the soil.
-Wherever a carrot root encounters a rock in the soil they may become forked, and may grow two “legs” or sometimes even grow in an “L” shape.
+Wherever a carrot root encounters a rock in the soil, it may become forked and may grow two “legs” or sometimes even grow in an “L” shape.

 Even penny-size rocks can cause forking.
 While these funky-shaped carrots are completely edible and may provide a good laugh, any cook will tell you they are a nightmare to process in the kitchen!